Champion Trees of South Africa

-Champion Trees in South Africa are individual trees or groves that have been identified as having special significance, and therefore protected under Section 12(1) of the National Forests Act of 1998 by the Department of Agriculture, Forestry and Fisheries.
+Champion Trees in South Africa are individual trees or groves that have been identified as having special significance, and therefore protected under the National Forests Act of 1998 by the Department of Forestry, Fisheries and the Environment.

 History

 In 2003, the Department of Agriculture, Forestry and Fisheries initiated the project to identify and grant special status to indigenous and non-indigenous trees in South Africa that meet certain set criteria.
 From May to July 2003, workshops were held in Gauteng, KwaZulu-Natal and the Western Cape to gain consensus from experts to assist in the identification process of exceptional trees (Champion Trees) that are worthy of special protection throughout South Africa.

 The Department of Agriculture, Forestry and Fisheries initiated the Champion Trees Project with the purpose of identifying exceptional trees and regulating for their special protection using the National Forests Act of 1998 (NFA).
-Section 12 of the National Forests Act states that the Minister of Environment, Forestry and Fisheries can declare certain tree species and individual trees or groups of trees as protected.
+Section 12(1) of the National Forests Act states that the Minister of Forestry, Fisheries and the Environment can declare certain tree species and individual trees or groups of trees as protected.
 Under Section 15(1)(a) of the National Forests Act, such protected trees may not be "...cut, disturbed or damaged and their products may not be possessed, sold or transported without a licence...".
-In the case of individual trees, the protection is absolute, with no potential for permission for removal except if life or property is threatened (eg. by dying or leaning trees).
+In the case of individual trees, the protection is absolute, with no potential for permission for removal except if life or property is threatened (e.g. by dying or leaning trees).

-One of the outcomes of the Department’s Champion Trees Project is to gazette a list of Champion trees as part of the National Forests Act.
+One of the outcomes of the Department's Champion Trees Project is to gazette a list of Champion trees as part of the National Forests Act.